Forthcoming

 Brief Biography

 Cassandra Lewis is an award-winning writer.
 Her nonfiction and plays have been included in 10 books.
-She has contributed to or has work forthcoming in several other publications, such as The New York Times, The New Yorker, Electric Literature, Terrain, The Rumpus, Broad Street Review, The Belladonna Comedy, Mutha Magazine, Head Stuff, Boston Literary Magazine, and NYC Playwrights.
+Her personal essay is included in the anthology, No Contact: 28 Writers on Family Estrangement, edited by Jenny Bartoy, forthcoming from Catapult.
+She has contributed to several other publications, such as The New York Times, The New Yorker, Electric Literature, Terrain.org, The Rumpus, Broad Street Review, The Belladonna Comedy, Mutha Magazine, Head Stuff, Boston Literary Magazine, and NYC Playwrights.

 Her plays have been produced in London, New York, Dublin, Chicago, San Francisco, Los Angeles, and other cities.
 She served as an adjudicator for the Barrymore Awards for Excellence in Theatre and was shortlisted for the London-based Alpine Fellowship Theatre Prize.
 She received an Individual Artist Fellowship from the Delaware Division of the Arts, a state agency in partnership with the National Endowment for the Arts.
 Cass earned an MFA in Writing from New College of California in San Francisco and completed The University of Iowa’s Irish Writing Program in Dublin, Ireland.

-She is a Writing Mentor for PEN America’s Prison and Justice Writing Program and currently at work on a book about mental health, mass incarceration, and the climate crisis, which just made the SFWP Literary Awards Short List.
+She is a Writing Mentor for PEN America’s Prison and Justice Writing Program and was awarded the PEN America / L'Engle Rahman Prize for Mentorship.
+She currently at work on a book about mental health, mass incarceration, and the climate crisis, which made the most recent SFWP Literary Awards Short List.